milmazz/oban_hydro/README.md

 ### Unique Workers with custom period

-In the same vein as the previous command, once you have verified you actually require the _unique_ feature, the [Scaling Applications] guide recommends to replace custom periods of time with the value `:infinity`, this command helps you finding those offending Oban Worker definitions and groups them by their period value:
+In the same vein as the previous command, once you have verified that you require the _unique_ feature, the [Scaling Applications] guide recommends replacing custom periods with the value `:infinity`, this command helps you find those offending Oban Worker definitions and grouping them by their period value:

 ```console
 hydro unique_workers_with_custom_period _build/dev/lib/my_app/ebin